ghinda/ghinda.github.com/_posts/2014-10-16-optware-android-media-center.md

 Download the [Optware package manager install script](https://github.com/pfalcon/optware-android/blob/master/optware-install-via-adb.sh).

-If you’re using an older Android device with small internal memory, edit the `optware-install-via-adb.sh` script, and change the `OPTWARE_DIR` variable to point to an `/opt` folder on your mounted ext partition.
+If your Android device has a small internal memory, edit the `optware-install-via-adb.sh` script, and change the `OPTWARE_DIR` variable to point to an `/opt` folder on your mounted `ext` partition.
-The variable should look similar to `OPTWARE_DIR=/data/sdext2/opt`.
+The variable should look like `OPTWARE_DIR=/data/sdext2/opt`.

-Otherwise, if you’re device has plenty of internal memory, you can just leave the script as it is.
+Otherwise, if your device has plenty of internal memory, you can just leave the script as it is.

-Now run the script with `./optware-install-via-adb.sh`.
+Now run the script with:

+{% highlight bash %}
+./optware-install-via-adb.sh
+{% endhighlight %}

 This will install [Optware for Android](https://github.com/pfalcon/optware-android) on your device.

-We now have a proper package manager on the device, so we’ll open a shell on the device and start installing packages.
+We now have a proper package manager on the device, so we’ll open a shell and start installing packages.

-Connect to the adb shell and start the Optware shell with:
+Connect to the `adb shell` and start the Optware shell with:

 {% highlight bash %}
 adb shell
 ./data/sdext2/opt/start.sh
 {% endhighlight %}

-Now install everything related to Transmission (the torrent server), Flexget (automatic torrent downloads), OpenSSH and Samba.
+Now install everything related to Transmission (torrent server), FlexGet (automatic downloads), OpenSSH and Samba.

 {% highlight bash %}
 ipkg update